istio/istio.io/_docs/reference/api/mixer/status.md

 #### Overview
 The `Status` message contains three pieces of data: error code, error message, and error details.
-The error code should be an enum value of [google.rpc.Code](#google.rpc.Code), but it may accept additional error codes if needed.
+The error code should be an enum value of `google.rpc.Code`, but it may accept additional error codes if needed.
 The error message should be a developer-facing English message that helps developers *understand* and *resolve* the error.
 If a localized user-facing error message is needed, put the localized message in the error details or